 When I started designing the recipe, I thought this would turn out as a crumbly, boring ... something.
 But, as I went, I realized that if I combined the ingredients in just the right way, they can make an awesome pie.
 So happy about the result, I'm putting the recipe up, which wasn't really my initial intention.

-What significantly helps holding the whole thing together, are the xanthan gum and psyllium husk.
-Another thing I wouldn’t skip is the IMO syrup.
-Full of fiber, this liquid sweetener hardens when it heats and cools down, so it does help holding the pie together.
-I wouldn’t recommend skipping these.
+What significantly helps to hold the whole thing together, are the xanthan gum and psyllium husk.
+Another thing I wouldn't skip is the IMO syrup.
+Full of fiber, this liquid sweetener hardens when it heats and cools down, so it does help to hold the pie together.
+I wouldn't recommend skipping these.
 But if you do, do not be ashamed to let me know how the keto pie turned out.
 Even if crumbly, it should still taste delicious.
 All that coconut, you know, combines with the sour-sweet taste of berries so well!

 The berry topping